thijse/MemoryVectorStore/README.md

 >What has the book to say about Canibals and hiding bodies?

-thus results in an answer similar to
+thus results in an answer similar to (the response is not fully deterministic)

 >According to the book, "Robinson Crusoe," there are several references to cannibals and hiding bodies.
 On page 39, the protagonist and his companion, named Friday, come across the bodies of dead cannibals.
 >Initially, Friday wants to eat the bodies, but the protagonist shows him that it is not appropriate.
 They proceed to bury the cannibals and collect their body parts, preparing a large fire to burn them.